Cicolas/Sheesh/README.md

-# sheesh - An SSH Connection Manager
+# sheesh - A Shell SSH Connection Manager

 `sheesh` is a command-line tool designed to simplify managing and connecting to multiple SSH servers.
 It allows you to save SSH connection details with memorable aliases and quickly reconnect.